LegalizeAdulthood/cgm/ReadMe.md

 metafile workstation type.
 The original code was created purely for such a metafile output (MO) workstation in the implementation of GKS for the GR Framework.

-Tt can be useful to have a generic CGM library for the purposes of other CGM tools such as analyzers, inspectors, encoding converters, etc.
+It is useful to have a generic CGM library for the purposes of other CGM tools such as analyzers, inspectors, encoding converters, etc.

 To achieve the goals beyond of a GKS MO workstation with the assumed constraints,